Usbac/borealis/docs/en/stdlib/date.md

 Date.fromString('2021-04-04 13:30:32'); # Returns 1617557432
 ```

-### Date to object
+### Date to table

-`toObject(number date): object`
+`toTable(number date): table`

-Returns an object with data from the given unix timestamp.
+Returns a table with data from the given unix timestamp.

-The date object has the following properties:
+The date table has the following properties:

 | Name    | Description      |
 |---------|------------------|